 Where the Application Form is signed under Power of Attorney we will also require a certified copy of the Power of Attorney document and a specimen signature of the attorney.

-We may, where required, pass any information we collect and hold about you or your investment to the relevant government authority.
+We may, where required, pass any information we collect and hold about you or your investment to the relevant government mFund Investors should refer to their broker who is responsible for their customer identification program.